AutoIDM/autoidm-tap-bamboohr/README.md

         "table-key-properties": []
 ```

+### Known API Issues

+Offboarding task due dates (field 4142) has off-by-one dates.
+The BambooHR API returns dates as 1 day before the date displayed in the UI.
+For example, if the date displayed in the UI for a task is "Jun 23, 2024", that task will appear in the API as "2024-06-22".

 ### Source Authentication and Authorization

 - [ ] `TODO:` If your tap requires special access on the source system, or any special authentication requirements, provide those here.